Anoncheg1/firstly-search/README.md

 # dired-e-mode
 Modern navigation for file manager.

-Dired minor mode for Emacs text editor to move cursor by pressing alphabet or number keys.
+Dired minor mode for Emacs text editor to move cursor by typing name of file.

 Fast like with Thunar, Delphin, Windows and MacOS file managers.